Biden Says to Save Voting Rights, the Filibuster Must Die

-President Joe Biden on Tuesday called for a change to the filibuster in order to send voting rights legislation to his desk, in a harsh condemnation of congressional inaction nearly one year into a presidency that has been routinely stymied by a dysfunctional legislature.
+President Joe Biden on Tuesday called for a change to the filibuster in order to send voting rights legislation to his desk, harshly condemning congressional inaction nearly one year into a presidency that has been routinely stymied by a dysfunctional legislature.

 The U.S. Senate, Biden said in a major speech on voting rights in Atlanta, has been “rendered a shell of its former self”—and, he said, must be reformed to save democracy itself.